Obstacker/juice-docs-v2/docs/user/legal/Resources/tos-simple.md

 4. or interruption of use or loss or corruption of data; or

-5. for any amounts that exceed the fees paid by User to LasagnaDAO under this Agreement during the twelve (12) month period prior to the cause of action.
+5. for any amounts that exceed the fees paid by User to ExampleDAO under this Agreement during the twelve (12) month period prior to the cause of action.

-LasagnaDAO shall have no liability for any failure or delay due to matters beyond their reasonable control.
+ExampleDAO shall have no liability for any failure or delay due to matters beyond their reasonable control.
 The foregoing shall not apply to the extent prohibited by applicable law.

 ## General Representation and Warranty

 User represents and warrants that:

-use of the Services will be in strict accordance with the LasagnaDAO Privacy Policy, with this Agreement and with all applicable laws and regulations (including without limitation any local laws or regulations in User's country, state, city, or other governmental area, regarding online conduct and acceptable content, and including all applicable laws regarding the transmission of technical data exported from the country in which the User reside) and use of the Services will not infringe or misappropriate the intellectual property rights of any third party.
+use of the Services will be in strict accordance with the ExampleDAO Privacy Policy, with this Agreement and with all applicable laws and regulations (including without limitation any local laws or regulations in User's country, state, city, or other governmental area, regarding online conduct and acceptable content, and including all applicable laws regarding the transmission of technical data exported from the country in which the User reside) and use of the Services will not infringe or misappropriate the intellectual property rights of any third party.

 ## Indemnification

-User agrees to indemnify and hold harmless LasagnaDAO, its contractors, and its licensors, and their respective directors, officers, employees and agents from and against any and all claims and expenses, including attorneys' fees, arising out of use of the Services, including but not limited to violation of this Agreement.
+User agrees to indemnify and hold harmless ExampleDAO, its contractors, and its licensors, and their respective directors, officers, employees and agents from and against any and all claims and expenses, including attorneys' fees, arising out of use of the Services, including but not limited to violation of this Agreement.

 ## Changes

 Continued use of the Website and App following the posting of such changes will constitute assent to all such changes.
 Please periodically visit this section to review the current version of these Terms.

-LasagnaDAO reserves the right, at its sole discretion, to modify or replace any part of this Agreement.
+ExampleDAO reserves the right, at its sole discretion, to modify or replace any part of this Agreement.

-LasagnaDAO reserves the right, at its sole discretion, to modify or replace any part of this Agreement.
-LasagnaDAO will not make any change to this Agreement without a previous publicly announced and hearing the comments from the User and the community.
+ExampleDAO reserves the right, at its sole discretion, to modify or replace any part of this Agreement.
+ExampleDAO will not make any change to this Agreement without a previous publicly announced and hearing the comments from the User and the community.

-LasagnaDAO may also, in the future, offer new Services and/or features through the Website and App (including, the release of new tools and resources).
+ExampleDAO may also, in the future, offer new Services and/or features through the Website and App (including, the release of new tools and resources).
 Such new features and/or services shall be subject to the Terms of this Agreement.

 Last review [date]

-I have read and accept the terms and conditions of service and LasagnaDAO privacy policy
+I have read and accept the terms and conditions of service and ExampleDAO privacy policy